How much does it cost to build a house in Michigan?

 Is it cheaper to buy or build a house in Michigan?

 It is cheaper to buy a house than build one in Michigan.
-According to current real estate market data, the median sale price for single-family homes in Michigan is $231,500.
+According to current real estate market data, the median sale price for single-family homes in Michigan ranges from $250,000 to $290,000 depending on the time of year.

 How much does it cost to build a tiny house in Michigan?